-The Board finds that the proposed rule is supported by the record and that the rule is economically reasonable and technically feasible.
-Therefore, the Board will proceed to second notice with the rule.
-The Board will not proceed to second notice with language reinstating Section 611.858 as that provision is not supported.
+The Board finds that the rule is supported by the record and that the rule is economically reasonable and technically feasible.
+Therefore, the Board proceeds to adoption of the rule.
+The Board does not include the language reinstating Section 611.858 as that provision is not supported.